What does gender mean to you?

 Gender Studies will also enable you to develop personal and professional skills that are highly valued by employers:

-- The abilty to think broadly, critically and creatively
+- The ability to think broadly, critically and creatively

 - Appreciation of diverse points of view